 Treatment for bladder cancer, once confirmed, will most likely be surgery.
 Whether it’s surgery to just remove the tumor or to remove the tumor and surrounding tissue depends on the staging of bladder cancer.
 This surgery is called a cystectomy.
 Dr. Kaplon uses da Vinci robotic to perform a minimally invasive cystectomy.
 In some extreme cases, the entire bladder needs to be removed.
 However if caught early enough, immunotherapy or radiation therapy options may be available.

-Schedule an Appointment with Dr. Kaplon for Bladder Cancer Screening and Treatment
+Schedule an Appointment for Bladder Cancer Treatment in Sarasota, FL

-Dr. Kaplon specializes in the diagnosis and treatment of bladder cancer.
-For more information or to schedule a bladder cancer screening, call Dr. Kaplon today at (941) 917-5400.
+Dr. Kaplon specializes in the diagnosis and treatment of bladder cancer at his urology clinic in Sarasota, FL.
+For more information on the treatment options available, schedule a bladder cancer screening and consultation with Dr. Kaplon today.